Per-Request Cookies

 How this interacts with the jar

-If the jar is on, the lib merges your per-request Cookie header with whatever the jar would have sent.
-Your header comes first, jar contents come after, joined with ; .
+When the jar is on, the lib merges the per-request Cookie header with whatever the jar would have sent on its own.
+The caller-supplied header comes first, jar contents follow, joined with ; .

-2. Call ClearCookies() on the session right before the request, then attach your header.
+ClearCookies()on the session right before the request, then attach the header.

-The order of cookies in the Cookie header is part of your client's fingerprint.
-Real browsers sort consistently (longer path first, then by creation time, per RFC 6265). httpcloak preserves whatever you give it byte-for-byte.
+The order of cookies in the Cookie header is part of the client fingerprint.
+Real browsers sort consistently (longer path first, then by creation time, per RFC 6265), and httpcloak preserves whatever string you hand it byte-for-byte without re-sorting.

-So if you're hand-rolling cookies and you want to look like a browser, sort them yourself.
-Don't shuffle them across requests, don't rely on dict iteration order in scripts, and double-check your sort matches the order the jar would have produced.
-Anti-bot vendors absolutely watch for cookie order drift between requests.
+When hand-rolling cookies for a browser-shaped request, sort them yourself before attaching the header.
+Don't rely on dict iteration order in scripts, don't shuffle the order between requests on the same flow, and check that your sort matches the order the jar would have produced.
+Anti-bot vendors watch for cookie order drift between requests, and a mismatch on a long flow flags faster than most people expect.

 When per-request beats the jar

-A few situations where reaching for a per-request header makes more sense than touching the jar:
+A few situations where a per-request header is the cleaner option:

-• Cross-host scenarios.
-You want the same cookie sent to two different hosts that the jar's domain rules wouldn't cover automatically.
+Cookiestring from a browser export pastes straight in. - Cross-host scenarios.
+The same cookie needs to ride out to two different hosts that the jar's domain rules wouldn't cover on their own.